 Hybrid organic acid technology is the main fluid in the family of HOAT coolants.
 It is bifurcated into phosphate HOAT, phosphate-free HOAT, and silicated HOAT.
 This coolant was previously available only in one color- yellow tone.
 Now it is available in a whole spectrum of colors.
 You can find HOAT in orange, yellow, pink, and green.

 The HOAT coolant is a blend of the OAT and the IAT formula.
 It uses both organic and inorganic acids to protect your engine and deter corrosion.
-It replacing out at the same interval as OAT coolant: every five years of every 80,000 km.
-HOAT is generally used in all general motors, honda, and a few other vehicles.
+It replaces out at the same interval as OAT coolant: every five years of every 80,000 km.
+HOAT is generally used in all general motors, Honda, and a few other vehicles.

 Phosphate-free HOAT is available in a beautiful turquoise blue color.
 Its NAP-free composition of ethylene glycol contains both organic and inorganic agents for corrosion inhibition.
 It does not contain phosphates, such as nitrate, nitrite, and borate.
 It is also sparing in the use of silicate in its formula.